 The “Easier Version” avoids all the high position passages by transposing them down an octave, but this is still flashy, fast, difficult, virtuoso music, even without the added complication of the high passages.
 It is not the high passages that cause the principal difficulties of this piece.

 Click on the following links to view and print the cello parts.
+For best results use A4 size paper.
 The piano part remains unchanged from the violin version and is not available on this site.